Sex After a Hysterectomy: Timeline, Tips, and What to Expect

 If you need to have a hysterectomy, you may be concerned about how the surgery could affect your sex life.
-We want to reassure you that you can have a happy, healthy sex life after surgery.
+With these tips, we want to reassure you that you can still have sex and orgasms after surgery.

-By Andrea Martin, DNP, CRNP, WHNP, Women’s Health Nurse Practitioner, Virtua Sexual Wellness & Pelvic Health
+By Elizabeth Kusturiss, MSN, CRNP, Women's Health Nurse Practitioner, Virtua Sexual Wellness and Pelvic Health

 Here are the most common questions patients have about sex after a hysterectomy—you may be pleasantly surprised by the answers.